Rest, relax, read…enjoy our many porches and gardens. Soak your cares away in our whirlpool tubs.

-According to letters from the time, it seems all of the Brown children were happy and healthy...no small accomplishment for that period.
-Eight portraits of Brown family members, on display in the Main House, are on loan from a great granddaughter, Helen Trig.
+According to letters from the time, it seems all of the Brown children were happy and healthy…no small accomplishment for that period.
 In 1920 the house was sold to the Monohan family, who renamed it Woodhaven.
-They had earlier bought the property called Wildwood, which was owned by Theodore's brother, James.
-That house, which was built in 1820 by Theodore's father, James Brown, is still standing and is now the clubhouse for Mallard Crossing.
+They had earlier bought the property called Wildwood, which was owned by Theodore’s brother, James.
+That house, which was built in 1820 by Theodore’s father, James Brown, is still standing and is now the clubhouse for Mallard Crossing.
 The Monohan family owned both properties until the 1970s when they were sold for all the developments around here.
 Woodhaven narrowly missed being razed in 1985, when the developers decided to tear it down but were stopped by St. Matthews.
 It was rescued again in 1986 by Bob Drane, who bought the property and spent 3 years bringing the Main House back from near ruin.
-I bought the house in 1993 and continued to renovate the Main House and the Carriage House and then built the Rose Cottage in 1998.
-It was opened to the public as a bed and breakfast by me in fall of 1993.
+Marsha Burton bought the house in 1993 and continued to renovate the Main House and the Carriage House and then built the Rose Cottage in 1998.
+It was opened to the public as a bed and breakfast by Marsha in fall of 1993.
+This beautiful property was recently purchased by Mark Lansing and Jeremy Couture, the current Owners/Innkeepers and will continue being run as a Bed & Breakfast for all to visit and enjoy.